EQUAL OPPORTUNITY AND INCLUSION COMPLAINT AND INVESTIGATION PROCEDURES

 Depending on the nature of the alleged violation, the Director of EOI may provide the Complainant with the option to select an alternative dispute resolution.
 Alternative dispute resolution is not permitted for all cases, and the decision on whether to offer an alternative dispute resolution process is in the sole discretion of the Director.

 Prior to offering alternative dispute resolution as an option to the parties, the Director will coordinate with appropriate University officials to ensure they are in agreement that it should be offered in the given circumstances.
-For example, when a student is a respondent, EOI will consult with Student Conduct prior to offering alternative dispute resolution.
+For example, when a student is a respondent, EOI will consult with the Office of Student Accountability & Resolution (OSAR) prior to offering alternative dispute resolution.

 If alternative dispute resolution is offered, and if the Complainant is agreeable to attempting it, the investigator will then contact the Respondent(s) in writing to inform them of the pending investigation, a summary of the reported violations and sources of information, resources available to them, and their rights, along with an invitation to participate in an alternative dispute resolution.

 If the Complainant and Respondent(s) mutually agree to attempt an alternative dispute resolution, EOI will then refer the matter to the appropriate office to conduct the alternative dispute resolution process.
-For example, generally cases where the parties are students will be referred to Student Conduct, faculty cases will be referred to Academic Affairs, and staff cases will be referred to Human Resources.
+For example, generally cases where the parties are students will be referred to the Office of Student Accountability & Resolution, faculty cases will be referred to Academic Affairs, and staff cases will be referred to Human Resources.
 The University will use a flexible approach to select the office most appropriate to attempt resolution on a case by case basis.
 If the Director and parties agree on an alternative dispute resolution process, then further investigation may be suspended pending a successful resolution.

 H. Notice to and Interviews of Witnesses